Software-defined mobile networks

 Efficient management

-The SatSite and the YateUCN are based on a generic operating system such as Linux, and enable operators to autonomously manage their network, improve the overall planning and operation of their deployments.
+YateUCN and YateHSS are based on a generic operating system such as Linux, and enable operators to autonomously manage their network, improve the overall planning and operation of their deployments.

-Unlike typical special-purpose equipment, the commodity hardware and the non-proprietary software in the YateUCN and the SatSite eliminates the need for vendor-specific support and training; when using the SatSite and the YateUCN minimal external support is needed for installation, management, and servicing.
+Unlike typical special-purpose equipment, the commodity hardware and the non-proprietary software in the YateUCN decreases the need for vendor-specific support and training; when using YateUCN minimal external support is needed for installation, management, and servicing.

 YateUCN